 EDGE provides a range of e-learning tools that can assist staff in developing their learning outcomes, teaching and learning activities, developing assessment tasks and grading of students. [ Read more ]

-Please feel to contact our education development officers for consultation.
-EDGE developed the Strategic Teaching Enhancement Programme (STEP) to assist both new and experienced academic staff to adapt to the changing nature of the environment in which they work, and incorporate significant learning opportunities in relation to OBTL and e-learning, as well as maintaining the focus on understanding how our students learn, assessing the strengths and weaknesses in their learning strategies, and providing resources and academic support to enable students to take proactive action to better manage their own learning.
-STEP consists of 10 related sessions where participants are engaged in a range of interactive activities. [ Read more ]
+Past workshops/resources to assist academic staff to adapt to the changing nature of the environment in which they work, and incorporate significant learning opportunities in relation to OBTL and e-learning, as well as maintaining the focus on understanding how our students learn, assessing the strengths and weaknesses in their learning strategies, and providing resources and academic support to enable students to take proactive action to better manage their own learning. [ Read more ]